 Pesticide spills.
-Regardless of the magnitude of a spill, the objectives of a proper response are the same you must control the spill, you must contain it, and you must clean it up.
+Regardless of the magnitude of a spill, the objectives of a proper response are the same-you must control the spill, you must contain it, and you must clean it up.
 A thorough knowledge of appropriate procedures will allow you to minimize the potential for adverse effects.

 Report spills of any compound to the WDNR.
 However, you do not need to report the spill if it is completely confined within an impervious secondary containment and the spilled amount can be recovered with no discharge to the environment.
 On the other hand, a spill of any amount is reportable if it occurred outside of secondary containment and it harmed, or threatens to harm, human health or the environment (e.g., back siphoning).
-The spill a Products assigned to Category I due to oral, inhalation, or dermal toxicity (as distinct from eye and local skin effects) must also have the word "poison" and the skull and crossbones symbol on the label.

-is exempt from the WDNR reporting requirements if you deem the spill will not harm, or threaten to harm, human health or the environment and the amount spilled would cover less than 1 acre if applied at labeled rates and, if a SARA pesticide, is less than the reportable quantity.
+The spill is exempt from the WDNR reporting requirements if you deem the spill will not harm, or threaten to harm, human health or the environment and the amount spilled would cover less than 1 acre if applied at labeled rates and, if a SARA pesticide, is less than the reportable quantity.
 If unsure, err on the side of caution.
 You will not get into trouble for reporting a spill that does not need to be reported, but you can get into trouble if you don't report a spill that needs to be reported.